razoumov/publish/eccc.md

 # Libraries

 Most of the power of a programming language is in its libraries.
-This is especially true for Python which is a interpreted language and is therefore very slow (compared to compiled languages).
+This is especially true for Python which is an interpreted language and is therefore very slow (compared to compiled languages).
 However, the libraries are often compiled (can be written in compiled languages such as C/C++) and therefore offer much faster performance than native Python code.

 A library is a collection of functions that can be used by other programs.
 Python's *standard library* includes many functions we worked with before (print, int, round, ...) and is included with Python.
-There are many other additional libraries such as math, numpy, scipy, etc.
+There are many other additional modules in the standard library such as math:

 ~~~ {.python}
 print('pi is', pi)